GitbookIO/example/README.md

 My Awesome Book
 =======

-This file contains the introduction of your book.
-This is where your journey as an author starts.
-GitBook will empower and help you along your quest.

-Share your ideas, and knowledge, start writing !
+This file file serves as your book's preface, a great place to describe your book's content and ideas.